jonasbirkelof/dev-env-basic/README.md

 4. Run `npm run watch` to (compile again and) start BrowserSync.
 A new browser window or tab will open with the local server running on port 3000, or higher if you have multiple instances of BrowserSync running.

 Now you can start creating you appllication within the *src/* folder.
-Rememper to update *tailwind.config.js* and *webpack.mix.js* if you are adding file types or directories outside of *src/*.
+Remember to update *tailwind.config.js* and *webpack.mix.js* if you are adding file types or directories outside of *src/*.